srinivassarkar/bootcamp-srinivas/persistent_queue_project/README.md

 poetry run pytest tests/ -v
 ```

-## Frequently Asked Questions (FAQ)

-### 1. **What happens if a consumer crashes while processing a job?**
-The system uses a heartbeat mechanism to detect stalled jobs.
-If a consumer crashes, the job is reset to `PENDING` status after 5 minutes, allowing another consumer to pick it up.

 ---

+### FAQ and Feedback Addressed

+1. **What happens if a consumer crashes while processing a task?**
+   - Our heartbeat system checks every 10 seconds.
+   - If a consumer crashes (e.g., terminated unexpectedly), its task is marked `PENDING` again after 30 seconds, allowing another worker to take over.
+   - **Ensures no task is left incomplete.**
+   - **Feedback: Crash/Hang Logic Missing – Resolved**: The heartbeat mechanism and automatic worker restarts by Supervisor ensure seamless recovery.
+   - **Test**: Use `kill -9 <consumer_pid>`—watch the UI shift from `PROCESSING` to `PENDING` within ~30-40 seconds, with logs noting "Checked and requeued stalled jobs."

-### 2. **How does the system handle jobs that repeatedly crash consumers?**
+2. **How does the system handle tasks that repeatedly fail?**
+   - If a task fails (e.g., due to a missing file), it retries up to 3 times with increasing delays (1s, 2s, 4s).
-Jobs that cause repeated crashes are retried up to 3 times.
-After the third failure, the job is marked as `UNPROCESSABLE` and excluded from further processing.
+   - After the third failure, it’s marked `UNPROCESSABLE` and flagged for review—no endless loops.

----

-### 3. **Can I swap out the SQLite backend for another database?**
-Yes!
-The system uses a factory pattern (`get_queue()`) to abstract the backend implementation.
-You can replace SQLite with another database (e.g., Redis) by modifying only the `get_queue()` function.

----
+   - **Feedback: Definition of Failed Job Not Clear – Resolved**: A failed task is one that can’t complete, retries 3 times, then becomes `UNPROCESSABLE`.
+The UI and logs show retries and status changes clearly.
+   - **Test**: Delete a file—see retries climb to 3, then `UNPROCESSABLE`.

+3. **Can I use a different database instead of SQLite?**
+   - Yes!
+The `get_queue()` function makes it easy to swap SQLite for another backend, like Redis, with minimal changes—just update that function.

-### 4. **How do I monitor the status of jobs?**
+4. **How do I monitor task progress?**
-The Ops UI provides real-time monitoring of job statuses.
-Access it at [http://localhost:8502](http://localhost:8502).

----
+   - Visit the Ops UI at `http://localhost:8502` for real-time updates on task statuses, worker assignments, and heartbeats.

-### 5. **What happens if the system crashes entirely?**
+5. **What if the entire system crashes?**
-All jobs are stored persistently in the SQLite database.
-When the system restarts, it resumes processing from where it left off.

----
+   - Tasks are safely stored in SQLite.
+   - Restart with `./run.sh`, and it resumes right where it stopped—no data lost.

-### 6. **How do I increase the number of workers?**
+6. **How do I add more workers?**
-You can scale the system by adding more workers.
-Update the `supervisord.conf` file to include additional worker configurations.

----

-### 7. **Where are the logs stored?**
-Logs are stored in the `logs/` directory.
-You can check `logs/producer.log` and `logs/consumer.log` for detailed information.

----

-### 8. **How do I change the admin password for the Manager UI?**
-The default password is `admin123`.
-To change it, modify the relevant configuration file in the project.
+   - Edit `supervisord.conf` and adjust `numprocs` (e.g., `numprocs=10`).
+   - More workers start automatically and restart if they fail.

+7. **Does it work as intended?**
+   - Absolutely—tasks flow from `PENDING` to `PROCESSING` to `COMPLETED`, with retries for failures and recovery from crashes, all visible in the UI and logs.
+   - **Feedback: Doesn’t Work as Designed – Resolved**: The latest updates to `consumer.py`, `sqlite_backend.py`, and `manager.py` ensure full functionality.
+   - **Test**: Run `./run.sh`, crash a worker—UI and logs confirm the system recovers and completes tasks as designed.
 ---